Bahn-X/swift-composable-navigator/README.md

 ## Vanilla SwiftUI navigation
 A typical, vanilla SwiftUI application performing navigation manages its navigation state (i.e. is a sheet or a push active) either directly in its views or in ObservableObjects.

-Let's look at an simplified example in which we keep all navigation state locally in the view:
+Let's look at a simplified example in which we keep all navigation state locally in the view:

 ```swift
 struct HomeView: View {